henryqingmo/quartz/Obsidian Vault/Linear Algebra/Vectors and Spaces/The Four Fundamental Subspaces.md

 Think of this like for $Ax = b$ as a function, we must have every single possible point within the row space to be mapped to a single point in the range, that means they have equal dimensions.

 ![[Pasted image 20250601165349.png]]
+The solution will appear as a point in space, which was a result of squishing in the direction of the null space, therefore the general solution would be a line through that point.

 ![[Pasted image 20250601171726.png|400]]